DATANINJA-dev/scrm_training/sql_fundamentals_I.md

 # Introduction to SQL

-Welcome to the world of SQL using Snowflake!
-This guide will introduce you to the basics of SQL and how to use Snowflake for managing and querying data.
+Welcome to the world of SQL!
+This guide will introduce you to the basics of SQL and how to use it for managing and querying data.

 ## What is SQL?
 SQL (Structured Query Language) is a standard programming language specifically designed for managing data held in a relational database management system.
 It is used for tasks such as querying, updating, and managing data.